 Dental Implants What to Expect

 The dental implant process has two phases, beginning with the surgical implantation of the post into the jaw bone.
-Dr. Robinson will coordinate this part of your treatment with a local oral surgeon and follow up with you to monitor the healing process and schedule the next step in your treatment.
+Dr. Cook will coordinate this part of your treatment with a local oral surgeon and follow up with you to monitor the healing process and schedule the next step in your treatment.
 The healing phase can take 3-6 months and varies from person to person.
 It is important that enough time is allowed to pass before attaching the abutment so that the post is well integrated into the jaw for a stable outcome.

 Once the soft tissues have healed, an abutment will be attached to the post.
 This collar-like piece will eventually support your new dental crown or secure a bridge or denture.
 A short healing period is often needed before the final restoration or appliance is attached.